Dishant2001/--T_DP--/README.md

 -- 1. Slideshow
 -- 2. Static table with no filters due to time constraint
 --- 2.1 table has project data with 3 columns, Project Id, Project Subject Major, Date of Submission.
 Plan was to add filter on Subject Major and Date of Submission column
--- 3. Blogs fetching and displaying, completed
+-- 3. Blogs fetching and displaying, completed, scroll up the page to see the blog content, as pop is displayed on page top.
 -- 4. A simple form, takes input, displays data in console